 Build a culture that values psychological safety

 The core tenant of a strong team is for every member to feel like the rest of the team has their back.
-In an elite special forces team, every person knows that everyone else on the team can and willing to pull them out of battle.
+In an elite special forces team, every person knows that everyone else on the team can and will pull them out of battle.
 This is why the Special Forces physical fitness tests are the same, regardless of gender or sex.
 And while most of us don’t think about losing our life or limbs at work, the same emotions of risk, exposure, and vulnerability are present in any workplace.

 Your people need to know how to and be willing to care for each other.
-I recommend as a starting point the fabulous work of Amy Edmondson who’s research on psychological safety at work and in classrooms proves its importance and outlines steps to baking psychological safety into the foundation of your culture.
+I recommend as a starting point the fabulous work of Amy Edmondson whose research on psychological safety at work and in classrooms proves its importance and outlines steps to baking psychological safety into the foundation of your culture.

 Leaders set the culture of an organization

 Nothing will make a more significant impact on company culture than how the leaders behave.
 People do things the way that their leaders do things, even if it means contradicting a direct, written mandate to do so otherwise.
 If you have leaders who play a dirty game, this will trickle down to everyone beneath them in your organizational hierarchy.
 How do we prevent this?

 Invite critical feedback healthily.
 Often as leaders, we create tension in our blind spots.
 Sometimes the way we do things is just the way that we were taught to do them.
 It can be hard to know what isn’t working without hearing it from others.
 In particular, new hires or third-party teammates can have remarkable insights into the culture at your workplace.
 Trust the new people, and ask them for feedback about your culture long before they are ready for a performance review.

 Establish a healthy courage practice